Chinese Red Envelopes (红包 hóng bāo Lucky Money)

 How much do you need to give for the wedding red envelope?

-For friends with regular relationships, a typical monetary gift might be around 100 or 200 yuan.
-For closer relationships, consider an amount of 300 yuan or more, adjusting based on the closeness of the relationship and your own financial situation.
-Generally, for close relatives and friends, the amount tends to be higher, while for acquaintances or colleagues, it can be moderate or relatively lower.
+For friends with regular relationships, an amount of 100 or 200 yuan would be okay.
+For closer relationships, an amount of 300 yuan or more will be better.
+You can give red envelopes based on the closeness of the relationship and your own financial situation.

 Appearance of the Wedding Red Envelope